 - Medical Form - Students are required to have a physical within six months of their program departure date.
-If they are unable to see their physician and/or are not yet within the window of a covered physical, Union's Wicker Wellness will allot certain days each term for the study abroad physicals, and the visit is has a $25 cost that will be charged to the student's account.
+If they are unable to see their physician and/or are not yet within the window of a covered physical, Union's Wicker Wellness will allot certain days each term for the study abroad physicals.
+The visit has a $25 cost that will be charged to the student's account.
 It is important to note that the days announced will be only the days when this service is provided.

-- Union Medical Form: For Mini-Terms and full terms going Argentina, Belgium, Cambodia, China, Czech Republic, England, Fiji, France, Germany, Greece, Japan, National Health Systems, Russia, Spain, Turkey and Uruguay
+- Confidential Student Health History/Healthcare Provider Statement: For Mini-Terms and full terms going Argentina, Belgium, Cambodia, China, Czech Republic, England, Fiji, France, Germany, Greece, India, Japan, National Health Systems, Russia and Spain.

 - Medical Form for the fall term to Australia